 - University of Exeter - MSc International Tourism Management.

-- University of Glasgow - MSc Tourism, Development and Culture, MSc Tourism, Heritage and Development, MSc Tourism, Heritage and Sustainability.
+- University of Glasgow - MSc Tourism Development and Culture, MSc Tourism, Heritage and Sustainability, MSc Management and Sustainable Tourism.

 - University of Surrey - MSc International Hospitality Management, MSc International Hotel Management, MSc International Tourism Management.